Schneegans/Burn-My-Windows/docs/how-to-create-new-effects.md

   // -------------------------------------------------------------------- API for prefs.js

-  // This is called by the preferences dialog.
-It loads the settings page for this effect,
+  // This is called by the preferences dialog whenever a new effect profile is loaded.
+It
-  // binds all properties to the settings and appends the page to the main stack of the
+  // binds all user interface elements to the respective settings keys of the profile. bindPreferences(dialog) {
-  // preferences dialog.
-  getPreferences(dialog) {
     // Empty for now...
 Code is added here later in the tutorial! return null;
   }